 4 units of Math

 4 units of Social Studies, includes Bible History

 2 units Foreign Language

-RTCA offers various types of high school courses, including College Prep, Honors, AP, and Move On When Ready courses.
+RTCA offers various types of high school courses, including College Prep, Honors, AP, and Dual Enrollment courses.
 Students are encouraged to choose courses based on their interests and strengths.

 It is the goal of RTCA to provide each of its students with the best education possible.
 Our goal is to place students in the classes that will enable them to succeed to the best of their abilities.

 1) It is recommended that students have an 88 or above in each respective subject area in order to take an Honors Class.